stickyPiston/ads/README.md

 pip install -r requirements.txt
 ```

-After everything is set up, you can open the `borrels.ipynb` file and hit "run all".
+After everything is set up, you can open the `borrel.ipynb` file and hit "run all".
 The solution is displayed at the bottom of the file and in the second cell is the path to the input file.